Believe it or not, many beginner golfers often get their gloves on the wrong hand. It can be confusing.

 Oftentimes, the location can be one of the reasons why some golfers wear two gloves instead of one glove.
 For instance, if you live in a very humid area like Baltimore, your hands can easily get sweaty.

-So, no matter how do you grip, the club slips.
-Another concern is the heat where some players do have sunburn issues and skin exposure to the sun.
+So, no matter how you grip, the club slips.
+Another concern is the heat, where some players do have sunburn issues and skin exposure to the sun.

 So, two gloves?
 No problem!
 There is no reason you shouldn’t at least give it a try.